If you are new to AA and looking for information about ameetings, call 1300 22 22 22 to speak to an experienced AA member.

 The steps to do this can vary depending on your device and Android version.
 To find out how it's done for your handset, google 'add shortcut to webpage on android for YOUR DEVICE.
 Or check out this youtube video.

-The information displayed on this website is extracted from the 'find a meeting' page on the Alcoholics Anonymous Australia website.
+The information displayed on this website is extracted from the database maintained by the Australian AA General Service Office.
+See 'find a meeting' on the Alcoholics Anonymous Australia website.

 It's as accurate and up-to-date as the information on the Alcoholics Anonymous Australia website.
 So it's based on the information supplied to the General Service Office by AA groups.